jordyorel/orus-lang/README.md

 ### Using `make install`

-`make install` builds the optimized release binary and stages both the interpreter and the bundled standard library together.
+`make install` builds the optimized release binary and stages the interpreter.

 ```bash
 # macOS and Linux (run with the privileges required for the destination)